filipkrzeminski/smithsonianHunt/README.md

 # Smithsonian Museum of Natural History Virtual Scavenger Hunt
 A free guide and materials to host a virtual scavenger hunt at the gorgeous Smithsonian Museum of Natural History for individuals, teams, or your family.

-Read details on how to host the event in the blog: <insert blog link>
+Read details on how to host the event in the blog: https://www.linkedin.com/pulse/smithsonian-museum-natural-history-virtual-scavenger-hunt-krzeminski

 # Improve